Abigail Spanberger wins 7th District Democratic primary; will face Congressman Brat

-HENRICO, Va. — The most money raised locally was for the 7th District House Democrats race.
-All eyes were on former CIA operative Abigail Spanberger and Marine Dan Ward.
+HENRICO, Va. -- Democrat Abigail Spanberger, a former CIA operative, soundly defeated Dan Ward to win the 7th Congressional District primary.

-With more than 70 percent of the vote, Spanberger defeated Ward and will face Congressman Dave Brat in November.
+With more than 72 percent of the vote Tuesday, Spanberger will face Congressman Dave Brat in November.

 “Tonight’s results prove that when we center our politics around our shared values and commitment to service and integrity, our friends and neighbors will rise to the occasion and make their voices heard,” Spanberger said at her victory party.
 “After 11 months, more than 100 meet and greets, and thousands of miles driven across the district, I am humbled and honored to accept the Democratic nomination.”